NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 <br/>

-**Windows: Storm Type**
+**Enclosure: Window Storms**

-The type of storm, if present.
+The type of window storm, if present.
 If not provided, assumes there is no storm.

 - **Name:** ``window_storm_type``
 - **Type:** ``Choice``